Which Professional Groups Should I Join If I Have a Psychology or Counseling Degree?

 American Association for Marriage and Family Therapy

-The AAMFT provides career services, educational materials, and networking opportunities to marriage and family counselors across the world.
+The AAMFT provides career planning and development, educational materials, and networking opportunities to marriage and family counselors across the world.

 American Counseling Association